felipecrs/docker-images/README.md

-# Jenkins Agent with Docker installed
+# Jenkins Agent with Docker in Docker

 A full fledged Docker in Docker image to act as a Jenkins Agent.
 Based on [buildpack-deps:bionic](https://github.com/docker-library/buildpack-deps/blob/master/bionic/Dockerfile), it is a mashup of [jenkins/slave](https://github.com/jenkinsci/docker-slave/blob/master/Dockerfile) with [docker:dind](https://github.com/docker-library/docker/blob/master/Dockerfile-dind.template).